New Patients 410-449-7656

 At this stage, the infection has manifested into a full-blown disease.
 Your gum pockets may fill with pus, your teeth loosen, and it can be painful to chew.
 If it’s ignored at this stage, you’ll have severe consequences.
 Tooth loss is the main thing experienced, but it can also cause problems throughout the body.

-Maintaining Healthy Gums
+How to Maintain Healthy Gums

 Healthy gums are essential to achieving optimal oral health.
 To keep healthy gums, it is imperative that patients develop and routinely practice a proper oral hygiene routine.
 Your oral hygiene routine should consist of daily brushing and flossing to ensure bacteria, food particles, and debris are removed from the teeth, mouth, and gums.